zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 <div id="toc"></div>

-h2.
-Configuration
+## Configuration

-As of version 1.0, Secondary Indexes is enabled by configuring Riak to use the ELevelDB backend @riak_kv_eleveldb_backend@.
+As of version 1.0, Secondary Indexes is enabled by configuring Riak to use the ELevelDB backend `riak_kv_eleveldb_backend`.
 Currently, the ELevelDB backend is the only index-capable backend.

-Open the @app.config@ configuration file in an editor, and change the @storage_backend@ setting to @riak_kv_eleveldb_backend@.
+Open the `app.config` configuration file in an editor, and change the `storage_backend` setting to `riak_kv_eleveldb_backend`.

 All nodes in a cluster must be configured to use an indexing-capable backend for Secondary Indexes to work properly.

-h3.
-Migrating an Existing Node
+### Migrating an Existing Node

 To migrate an existing cluster to ELevelDB: